 What is CBD?
-In addition to being helpful for humans, it can benefit dogs and cats, too.
+In addition to being helpful for humans, CBD oil for dogs and cats can also be beneficial.
 This is because dogs, cats and all animals have an endocannabinoid system, just like people.

 It isn’t uncommon for dogs to suffer from seizures.
 Cannabidiol is an increasingly common treatment for controlling pet seizures, promoting cardiac health, and reducing pain and anxiety in animals.

 Speak with a veterinarian to decide on the proper dose for your pet.